davoclavo/adigmatangadijolachanga/README.md

 adigmatangadijolachanga
 =======================

-A set of tools to facilitate or bruteforce Adigma enigmatic rallies
+A set of tools to help solve Adigma enigmatic rallies

 Please contribute with dictionaries of words and terms